 Best Winery Views: Near Wollongong, Illawarra on the South Coast NSW

-Although it is an area not specifically known for its wineries, the Illawarra and surrounds has some amazing Australian wineries and vineyards on offer.
+Although Wollongong is an area not specifically known for its wineries, the Illawarra and surrounding region has some amazing Australian wineries and vineyards on offer.
 If you are a wine lover and find yourself in Wollongong, there are several must see local vineyards not to be overlooked.
 On the fringe of the city of Wollongong, is the Illawarra coast with spectacular cliffs and glorious uncrowded beaches.

-Below we will outline some of the best wineries near Wollongong and within driving distance of Sydney.
+Below we outline some of the best wineries near Wollongong and within driving distance of Sydney.
 Each has its own glorious scenery and boasts a unique adaption of our favourite Australian wines from this region.
-So do not miss Wollongong when touring wineries of New South Wales, and certainly do not overlook the 5 best wineries near Wollongong.
+So do not miss Wollongong when touring wineries of New South Wales, and certainly do not overlook the 5 best wineries in the Illawarra wine region.

 1. Crooked River Winery